lukeod/vampiresurvivors-modding/arcana-system.md

 ## Arcana Selection and Unlocking

 ### Unlock Requirements
-Arcanas have unlock requirements including specific achievements, character level thresholds, game progression milestones, and DLC ownership for DLC arcanas.
+Based on code analysis, arcanas appear to have unlock requirements that may include specific achievements, character level thresholds, game progression milestones, and DLC ownership for DLC arcanas.

 ### Selection Process
-Players choose arcanas during character selection or through special in-game events.
+Based on inferred behavior from code structure, players appear to choose arcanas during character selection or through special in-game events.

 ## Integration with Other Systems

 ### Character System
-Arcanas affect character abilities and stats by modifying base character statistics, changing character-specific abilities, and altering character evolution paths.
+Based on code analysis, arcanas appear to affect character abilities and stats by modifying base character statistics, changing character-specific abilities, and altering character evolution paths.

 ### Evolution System
-Arcanas modify weapon evolution requirements by changing required synergy items, altering evolution conditions, and enabling special evolution paths.
+Based on code analysis, arcanas appear to modify weapon evolution requirements by changing required synergy items, altering evolution conditions, and enabling special evolution paths.

 ### Stage and Enemy Interactions
-Arcanas affect stage mechanics including enemy spawn patterns, environmental effects, and stage-specific bonuses or penalties.
+Based on code analysis, arcanas appear to affect stage mechanics including enemy spawn patterns, environmental effects, and stage-specific bonuses or penalties.

 ## Common Modding Scenarios